Kollam: Kollam as "Colombo" in the Catalan Atlas (1375)

-In 13th century CE, Maravarman Kulasekara Pandyan I, a Pandya ruler fought a war in Venad and captured the city of Kollam.
+In the 13th century CE, Maravarman Kulasekara Pandyan I, a Pandya ruler fought a war in Venadu and captured the city of Kollam.
 The city appears on the Catalan Atlas of 1375 CE as Columbo and Colobo.
 The map marks this city as a Christian city, ruled by a Christian ruler.

 The text above the picture of the king says:

-The city was much frequented by the Genoese merchants during the 13th-14th centuries CE, followed by the Dominican and Franciscan friars from Europe.
-The Genoese merchants called the city Colõbo/Colombo.

-The city was founded in 825 by Maruvān Sapir Iso, a Persian East Syriac Christian merchant, and was also christianized early by the Saint Thomas Christians.
+The city was founded in 825 by Maruvān Sapir Iso, a Persian East Syriac Christian merchant, and was also Christianized early by the Saint Thomas Christians.
 In 1329 CE Pope John XXII established Kollam / Columbo as the first and only Roman Catholic bishopric on the Indian subcontinent, and appointed Jordan of Catalonia, a Dominican friar, as the diocese's first bishop of the Latin sect.
-The Pope's Latin scribes assigned the name "Columbum" to Columbo.

-According to a book authored by Ilarius Augustus, published April, 2021 (Christopher Columbus: Buried deep in Latin the Indian origin of the great explorer from Genoa'), the words Columbum, Columbus and Columbo appear for the very first time in a notarial deed (lease contract) of a certain Mousso in Genoa in 1329 CE.
-These words appear in the form of a toponym.
-The author then shows, through the Latin text of several other notarial deeds and the documents on church history, how Christopher Columbus - also carrying the same toponym.- was part of Mousso's family, and hence of the Indian lineage (although born in Genoa).

-Kozhikode Influences

-The port at Kozhikode held superior economic and political position in medieval Kerala coast, while Kannur, Kollam, and Kochi, were commercially important secondary ports, where the traders from various parts of the world would gather.

 Portuguese, Dutch and British Trade and Influences (16th to 18th centuries)

 The Portuguese arrived at Kappad Kozhikode in 1498 during the Age of Discovery, thus opening a direct sea route from Europe to India.
 They were the first Europeans to establish a trading center in Tangasseri, Kollam in 1502, which became the centre of their trade in pepper.
 In the wars with the Moors/Arabs that followed, the ancient church (temple) of St Thomas Tradition at Thevalakara was destroyed.
 In 1517, the Portuguese built the St. Thomas Fort in Thangasseri, which was destroyed in the subsequent wars with the Dutch.
 In 1661, the Dutch East India Company took possession of the city.
 The remnants of the old Portuguese Fort, later renovated by the Dutch, can be found at Thangasseri.
 In the 18th century, Travancore conquered Kollam, followed by the British in 1795.
 Thangasseri remains today as an Anglo-Indian settlement, though few Anglo-Indians remain.
 The Infant Jesus Church in Thangasseri, an old Portuguese-built church, remains as a memento of the Portuguese rule of the area.